Overview

 Single Family Homes

 Housing here ranges from affordable starter homes to million-dollar mansions, with a nice degree of mid-level priced single-family homes and townhomes/condos in between.
-With a balance of residential and commercial land use and a wide array of parks and open space, residents have a multitude of recreation and employment opportunities.
+With a balance of residential and commercial land use and a wide array of parks and open space, Broomfield offers something for everyone.

 Apartments